What are facilitation skills and how to improve them?

 Meetings have time limits.
 This is especially true in effective and productive organizational cultures.
 A carefully crafted agenda must take into account how much time can be allocated for each activity during a session.

 Part of the facilitator’s role is to guide the group in timely conversations and decisions and stay focused throughout.
 It is important that you are aware of the passing time during a meeting and that you let participants know when time is running short for an activity.
-In general, effective facilitation assumes efficient timekeeping, with only well-grounded exceptions for going overtime in discussions.
+In general, good facilitation assumes efficient timekeeping, with only well-grounded exceptions for going overtime in discussions.

 If you are facilitating a meeting, participants will assume the timekeeping role is 100% up to you.
-But you can also decide to share the burden of facilitation with the group, for example by assigning another person to be the timekeeper
+But you can also decide to share the burden of facilitation with the group, for example by assigning another person to be the timekeeper.

 Record outcomes